neu-ma-tic/neuhost-linux/README.md

 # neuhost-linux
 a script to use my host on linux
+idk why